 Meanwhile, line a cookie sheet with parchment paper.
 Using a spatula, spread the melted chocolate as thinly as possible onto the parchment paper.
 Set the baking sheet in your freezer for about 30 minutes.

 Remove, then starting with the short edge of the parchment paper, roll it away from your body.
 The chocolate will begin to crackle and break into "chips."
 The tighter you make the roll, the smaller they will be.
 Next, hold the rolled parchment paper at an angle over a large bowl, and release the chips, allowing them to fall in.
 Seal and store them in the freezer until you're ready to use them.

 When the mixture has chilled, transfer and prepare it in an Ice Cream Maker according to the manufacturer's instructions.

-When the ice cream ready, fold in the desired amount of homemade chocolate chips.
-Cover the bowl with plastic wrap, making sure to press the wrap and seal the top of the ice cream.
+When the ice cream is ready, fold in the desired amount of homemade chocolate chips.
+Next, cover the bowl with plastic wrap, making sure to press the wrap, and seal the top of the ice cream.